yur25/Winter-2025-Exams/README.md

   - Use intermediate variables
   - Decompose long expressions
   - Return result of logical expression instead of `return true; else return false;`
-- If you prefer any other language instead of JavaScript then translate the code into your language as close as possible
 - Make each refactoring and optimization step a separate commit
 - It is important not to rewrite code from scratch but to improve it step by step
-- At the second seminar, I showed an example of how to optimize the code step by step
+- At the seminar (see links above), I showed an example of how to optimize the code step by step
 - When you're done, make a pull request to my repository
 - Good luck!

-## Alternatives

-- Open-source contribution: contact me please
-- Conference talk or seminar participation: contact me please
-- For those who want technical interview:
-  - Write your request in our telegram group ASAP and I'll schedule call
-- For those who have projects instead of this exams tasks:
-  - Pet-projects, commercial projects, practical programming experience in products
-  - You need to create screencast video presentation of codebase and project functionality: 15-30 minutes length
-  - Upload it to Youtube, Google disk or other hosting with video support and add link to this video in your project repository
-- Articles
-- MDN contribution